 Musée de l’Orangerie

 The end of this trip to Giverny doesn’t have to mean the end of your experience of Monet.
 Upon returning to Paris, I highly recommend a visit to The Musée de l’Orangerie where Monet’s Waterlilies are on display.
 We enjoyed a pleasant afternoon quietly reflecting on each of his paintings housed in stunning circular rooms, purpose-built for these masterpieces.

-It is something you shouldn’t miss if you love Monet’s paintings.
-To be able to put these paintings into context with his gardens is something I found very special.
+It is something you shouldn’t miss if you love Monet’s paintings and to put these paintings into context with his gardens is something I found very special.

 Find more information on The Musée de l’Orangerie here.